Mahamuni Buddha Temple: Damage

 The Mahamuni image and its precincts suffered damage from fires in 1879 and 1884.
 In the fire that broke out during the reign of King Thibaw, the seven-tiered spire on the brick temple, devotional halls, causeways and others were burnt down, although the Great Image itself was saved.
 Gold recovered after the fire was made into a robe that currently adorns the image.
 In 1887, Minister Kinwun Mingyi U Kaung took charge of the site and in 1896 constructed the present temple around the original shrine built by King Bodawpaya.

-In 1996, the military rulers in Burma undertook renovation work on the Mahamuni Pagoda.
+In 1996, the State Law and Order Restoration Council, the military rulers in Burma, undertook renovation work on the Mahamuni Pagoda.
 During this period, the Mahamuni Buddha image was damaged in 1997 when a hole appeared in the belly of the Great Image.
 It was believed that thieves had drilled the hole in an attempt to steal jewels believed to be secreted within the image.
 It was reported that a military officer had requested to open the temple in the night, resulting in a meeting of all the senior monks from major monasteries in the area to discuss the matter.
 Whilst the meeting was in progress, attention was diverted to a purported rape incident committed by a Muslim man on a Buddhist girl.
-A major riot broke out but it turned out afterward that the Buddhist girl had not been raped at all.
+A major riot broke out but it turned out that the Buddhist girl had not been raped at all.
 It was a coverup to divert attention away from the Buddha so it could be repaired.
-However, the mystery remains as to whether any jewellery did exist and was actually removed from the Great Image at all.
+The question remains as to whether any jewelry did exist and was actually removed from the Great Image.

+On March 28, 2025, the temple was significantly damaged owing to a magnitude 7.9 earthquake's occurrence that Friday.